filecoin-shipyard/dumbo-drop/README.md

 * DUMBO_COMMP_TABLE - dynamo table name for commp?
 * DUMBO_CREATE_PART_LAMBDA - lambda function name to create parts from files
 * DUMBO_PARSE_FILE_LAMBDA - labmda function name to parse file

+## Getting Started

+This project includes support Visual Studio Code Remote Containers which enables everything needed for development and running in a docker container.
+You can use this by installing:

+* Visual Studio Code
+  * Remote Containers Extension
+* Docker Desktop (for Mac or Windows) or Docker CE (for Linux)

+Once these are installed, open the folder of this project in Visual Studio Code and left click the green box in the bottom right and choose "Reopen in container".
+The first time you do this, a docker container will be built with all pre-requisites - this may take a few minutes.
+Once the building is done, you can open a shell in the container via: Terminal->New Terminal or (Control+Shift+`)